TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 #### O(N!) - Factorial Complexity

 A factorial is the product of the sequence of _n_ integers.
-The factorial of 4(4!) is 4 * 3 * 2 * 1.
+For example, the factorial of 4 (written as 4!) is 4 * 3 * 2 * 1.

 You will come across Factorial Complexity if you ever need to calculate permutations or combinations.
-If you have an array and have to work out how all the combinations you can make from the array.
-That is a Factorial complexity.
+If you have an array and have to work out how all the combinations you can make from the array, that is a Factorial complexity.
 It's manageable for a small number of items but the leap with each new item in a dataset can be huge.

 The factorial of 3 is 6 (3 * 2 * 1).
 The factorial of 4 is 24.
 The factorial of 10?
 3,628,800.
 So you can see how quickly things can get out of hand.